potatoFry/IOTAssignment_2/README.md

-Used MQTT | Used MQTT to update real-time values on web server Used Cloud Service | Used IOT Core, S3, AWS Rekognition, Dynamodb, EC2, SNS Provide real-time sensor value / status | Shows real-time value of LED and Temperature sensor Provide real-time sensor value / status | Shows historical value of Temperature sensor Control actuator | Controls Tower ProSG90 Servo motor from web server by button
+Used MQTT | Used MQTT to update real-time values on web server Used Cloud Service | Used IOT Core, S3, AWS Rekognition, Dynamodb, EC2, SNS Provide real-time sensor value / status | Shows real-time value of LED and Temperature sensor Provide historical sensor value / status | Shows historical value of Temperature sensor Control actuator | Controls Tower ProSG90 Servo motor from web server by button
 ## Bonus Feature
 * use of 6 actuators & sensors